neelkantnewra/Multiclass-disease-classification-using-modified-CNN/README.md

 About
 -----
-We will be testing various model available for multiclass classification problem.
+We will be modifing and testing various model which have achieved higher accuracy for multiclass classification problem to achieve good result.

 Method
 ------